Work With A Las Vegas Wills Attorney To Protect Your Legacy

 Living wills and pour-over wills are different from a last will document.
 These are additional documents in an estate plan, which we will discuss with you.

 Living wills document your final health care wishes should you become incapacitated and unable to speak or make decisions for yourself.
-It is not as powerful as a durable power of attorney, but it should always be in a complete estate plan.
+They are not as powerful as a durable power of attorney, but they should always be included in a complete estate plan.

 Pour-over wills direct assets through probate to a revocable trust upon the trust maker’s death, and you must execute them during your lifetime.
 You must include a pour-over statement in your will that refers to the preexisting or concurrently executed trust into which you want your property poured.
 The probate process will transfer any assets you have not titled in the name of your revocable living trust into the trust.